fpgaprince/rtd/docs/source/fundamentals.rst

 Notice the weight is greatest to the left and least to the right, we describe the bit on the left as the most significant bit (MSB) and the right most, the least significant bit (LSB).

-The exponent values are
+For the example above, the exponent values are

     (10, 9, 8, 7, 6, 5, 4, 3, 2, 1, 0)

+And also resemble/coincide with an array's indices.
-I personally prefer to start array index with '0' for this reason and just for consistency sake, I'll name circuits, channels, DUTs likewise.
+I personally prefer to start array indices with '0' for this reason and just for consistency sake, I'll name circuits, channels, DUTs likewise.